NomadHK/salt/README.md

 The installation can be tripped by an unsuccessful download in the wget command at line 10.
 After this command is done (you see the terminal output moving again after a long pause during the download), a log file is placed in ~/Documents/wgetlog.
 Check it to see that the number of downloaded packages matches the number of lines in the list file — if they don't match, either because of bad connection or dead repository, stop the script and retry later.
 Also check to see that the directories linux-firmware and xf86-input-libinput are present in /mnt/sources and not empty when the script starts to compile stuff (terminal messages scrolling by furiously).

 The whole process takes about 8 hours to complete on my computer.
-Other than the base LFS programs (without Attr, Acl, Libcap, Grub, Libpipeline, Man-DB, Texinfo and any documentation), it also installs Sudo, ALSA, Dhcpcd, Wpa_supplicant, X, Wacom driver, Openbox, Gimp, Inkscape, Unrar, Unzip, Urxvt, Xfe (with Xfw), Mplayer, Transmission-cli and Chrome.
+Other than the base LFS programs (without Attr, Acl, Libcap, Grub, Libpipeline, Man-DB, Texinfo and any documentation), it also installs Sudo, ALSA, Dhcpcd, Wpa_supplicant, X, Wacom driver, Openbox, Gimp, Inkscape, Unrar, Unzip, Urxvt, Xfe (with Xfw), Mplayer, Transmission-cli, Chrome, Ghostscript and Fontforge (these last two supplement Groff).

 After boot-up, you can log into the "me" account.
 Type `startx` to bring up the GUI, and then right-click to bring up the programs menu.
 Alt+Tab to bring a window to the front.